una-ui/una-ui/docs/content/3.components/slider.md

 ### Customization

-Allows you to customize the switch style using the `una` prop.
+Configure the progress using the `una` prop and utility classes.

 :::CodeGroup
   ::div{label="Preview" preview}